When to Transition to Independent Consulting from a Full Time Job

 2. You have an entrepreneurial mindset

 Making the leap to independence is more than just about having enough in the bank; it’s about the independent mindset.
-MBO’s 2017 State of Independence in America study shows that while men and women go independent in similar numbers, men often cite “I like being my own boss” (69%) while women say that they value flexibility over money (74%) or pursuing a passion (83%).
+MBO’s 2022 State of Independence in America study today, there are 64.6 million Americans working independently and the independent workforce itself is expanding three times faster than general employment.

 Working for one’s self comes with advantages and disadvantages.
 Some feel empowered by the flexibility to work when and how they choose.
 Others may find independence lonely; there aren’t peers to consult for guidance, a boss to set priorities, or colleagues to brainstorm with.
 Professional development is also a challenge.
 Independents must seek their own path to career advancement.